OOI-CabledArray/metadataVerification/README.md

 -----------
 ### matching manufacturer serial numbers to image serial numbers
-In ExtractRawArchiveSerialnumber.ipynb the current years deployments which can't be verified by SNs in the raw files and therefor must be verified visually will be saved as `image_SN_prelim_YYYY.csv` After serial numbers are extracted from the raw files we need to match manufacturer serial numbers to image serial numbers for the sensors where we expected to find an SN in the raw file but did not.
+In ExtractRawArchiveSerialnumber.ipynb the current years deployments which can't be verified by SNs in the raw files (and therefor must be verified visually) will be saved as `image_SN_prelim_YYYY.csv` After serial numbers are extracted from the raw files we **also** need to match manufacturer SNs to image SNs for the sensors where we expected to find an SN in the raw file but did not.
 To do this, filter `rawFileSN_YYYYMMDD` by current year, and remove all rows where a serial number was succesfully extracted from a RAW file.
-The csv structure will be:
+The unified csv structure should be:
-`referenceDesignator,deployYear,imageFile,imageSerialNumber,imageAssetID` Then - combined `image_SN_prelim_YYYY.csv` and the filtered rows where raw SNs were not found from
+`referenceDesignator, deployYear, imageFile, imageSerialNumber, imageAssetID` Then - combine `image_SN_prelim_YYYY.csv` and the filtered rows where raw SNs were not found from
-`rawFileSN_YYYMMDD.csv` you can then rename this combined file `image_SN_YYYY.csv`
+`rawFileSN_YYYMMDD.csv` you can then rename this combined file `image_SN_YYYY.csv`.

 `fuzzyMatchSNandAssetID.ipynb` contains a script to match these serial numbers -